120 or 240 Liter Trash Bin? How to Find the Right Size

 • 120 liters for one- to two-person households with biweekly collection and consistent separation.

-• 240 liters for all households with three or more people, for the organic bin with a garden, and anywhere where collection happens only every four weeks.
+• 240 liters for all households with three or more people, for the organic bin with a garden, and everywhere where collection is only every four weeks.

-• Both sizes combined, if residual waste and organic waste vary in volume, our Combo Guide 120 + 240 Liter is a good fit.
+• Both sizes combined, if residual waste and organic waste occur in different amounts, our combo guide 120 + 240 liters is suitable.

-Once the size question is settled, it’s time for the box: you’ll find suitable garbage bin boxes for 120 liters in the 120-Liter Collection, and for 240 liters in the 240-Liter Collection.
-Consultation at the Leonding showroom near Linz is free; you don’t have to come and measure, we’ll do the measuring.
+Once the size question is settled, it's time to choose the box: you can find all garbage bin boxes in the overview, suitable models for 120 liters in the 120-liter collection, for 240 liters in the 240-liter collection.
+Consultation at the Leonding showroom near Linz is free; you don’t have to come measure, we measure with you.

 Read more